-The Grand Lakes Metropark is 60 acres of undeveloped land located south of Dorset, Ohio and is the home of two large lakes; Queen Lake and Prince Lake, the lakes are located near Mells Road, east of SR 193 and are surrounded by 240 acres of undeveloped open land, forest and wetlands.
+The Grand Lakes Preserve Metropark is 60 acres of undeveloped land located south of Dorset, Ohio and is the home of two large lakes; Queen Lake and Prince Lake, the lakes are located near Mells Road, east of SR 193 and are surrounded by 240 acres of undeveloped open land, forest and wetlands.

-Fishing, kayaking, picnicking, photography, bird watching & more.
+Future features: fishing, kayaking, picnicking, photography, bird watching & more.
 Primitive.
 No restrooms, water or electric.

 This allotment was formed by a developer who planned out the development and filed a plat of lots with the county, sold lots, but never developed the area.
 It still sits as vacant land without any streets or signs.